Pier Angeli: Career

 During the 1960s and until 1970, Angeli lived and worked in Britain and Europe, and was often screen-credited under her birth name, Anna Maria Pierangeli.
 She starred in French, Italian and English-language movies throughout the 1960s.
 Her performance in The Angry Silence (1960), starring alongside her friend Richard Attenborough, was nominated for a Best Foreign Actress BAFTA, and she was reunited with Stewart Granger for Sodom and Gomorrah (1963), in which she played Lot's wife.
 She had a brief role in the war epic Battle of the Bulge (1965).
-Angeli worked in Israel, and was top-billed, for Every Bastard a King (1968), about events during the Arab-Israeli Six-Day War the previous year.
-She was under serious consideration for a part in, The Godfather (1972), but died before shooting began.
+Angeli worked in Israel and was top-billed, for Every Bastard a King (1968), about events during the Arab-Israeli Six-Day War the previous year.
+She was under serious consideration for a part in The Godfather (1972), but died before shooting began.

 Personal life and death

-Angeli was fluent in Italian and English, and near fluent in French.
+Angeli was fluent in Italian and English, and nearly fluent in French.
 She was good friends with Debbie Reynolds, Louis Jourdan, and Richard Attenborough.
 Because she travelled so much, she encountered many artists throughout her life.
-For example, In 1960, Angeli met Serge Gainsbourg in a nightclub.
-On a piece of paper she scribbled in French: "J’adore 'L’eau à la bouche', ça me donne l’eau à la bouche," and slipped it into one of Gainsbourg's pockets.
+For example, in 1960, Angeli met Serge Gainsbourg in a nightclub.
+On a piece of paper, she scribbled in French: "J’adore 'L’eau à la bouche', ça me donne l’eau à la bouche," and slipped it into one of Gainsbourg's pockets.
 He treasured this relic, and her gesture had the effect of motivating him to persevere in romantic songwriting.

 According to Kirk Douglas' autobiography The Ragman's Son, he and Angeli were engaged in the 1950s after meeting on the set of the film The Story of Three Loves (1953).

+Affair with James Dean

 Angeli also had a passionate romantic relationship with James Dean.
 They met while she was shooting The Silver Chalice (1954) and he was shooting East of Eden (1955), on an adjoining Warner lot.

-Elia Kazan, the director of East of Eden (1955), remembered hearing Dean and Angeli loudly making love in Dean's dressing room.
-Much against her will, she was forced to break it off mainly because her mother was not happy with their relationship as Dean was not Catholic.
-There were rumors that she and Dean secretly saw each other up until his death; Joe Hyams, in his 1992 biography of Dean, James Dean: Little Boy Lost, claims that he visited Dean just as Angeli, then married to Damone, was leaving his home.
-An Order for the Solemnization of Marriage pamphlet with the name "Pier" lightly penciled in every place the bride's name is left blank was found amongst Dean's personal effects after his death.
+Elia Kazan, the director of East of Eden (1955), remembered hearing Dean and Angeli loudly having sex in Dean's dressing room.

+Much against her will, she was forced to break it off, mainly because her mother was not happy with their relationship, because Dean was not Catholic.
+Angeli would reluctantly marry singer Vic Damone in November 1954.
+There were rumours that she and Dean secretly still saw each other up until his death; Joe Hyams, in his 1992 biography of Dean, James Dean: Little Boy Lost, claims that he visited Dean just as Angeli, then married to Damone, was leaving his home.
+An Order for the Solemnization of Marriage pamphlet with the name "Pier" lightly pencilled in every place the bride's name is left blank was found amongst Dean's personal effects after his death.
 She would later say that he was the love of her life: "He is the only man I ever loved deeply as a woman should love a man."
 Friends of Angeli have said she never fully recovered from his death and that she had nightmares about him up until her own death.